DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   and will be removed in 17.02.
   It is replaced by ``rte_mempool_generic_get/put`` functions.

-* The vhost-cuse will be removed in 16.11.
-Since v2.1, a large majority of development effort has gone to vhost-user, such as multiple-queue, live migration, reconnect etc. Therefore, vhost-user should be used instead.

 * API will change for ``rte_port_source_params`` and ``rte_port_sink_params``
   structures.
 The member ``file_name`` data type will be changed from ``char *`` to ``const char *``.
 This change targets release 16.11.